genesiscloud/genesis-cloud-inference-articles/art02.md

 model uses calling conventions different from the other torchvision models.

 ## Step 2.
-Running Torchscript code from a Python program
+Running TorchScript code from a Python program

 The Python program `infer_resnet50_ts.py` can be used to run inference for the ResNet50 TorchScript code with the single image as input.